Learning Feature Embeddings for Discriminant Model based Tracking: Introduction

-There has been significant progress on convolutional neural networks (CNNs) based trackers in recent years.
-From a technical standpoint, existing state-of-the-art CNNs based trackers mainly fall in two categories.
-One category is to treat tracking as a similarity learning problem and only performs offline training, typically SINT~\cite{SINT}, SiamFC~\cite{SiamFC} and SiamRPN~\cite{SiamRPN}.
-Although such trackers achieve excellent performance against many challenging benchmarks, the lack of online learning makes them cannot integrate background information in an online adaptive way to improve the discriminative power of their models.
-Therefore, they seriously affected by the interference of cluttered background, which hinders further improvement in their localization performance.
-Another category is to apply CNN features to the online discriminatively trained trackers, typically HCF~\cite{HCF}, ECO~\cite{ECO} and CFNet~\cite{CFNet}.
-Some of such trackers extract features from the deep CNNs which are trained on ImageNet~\cite{ImageNet} for object classification, however, these features are not optimal for visual tracking.
-Others attempt to learn feature embeddings for the trackers which are online discriminatively trained by approximation methods such as circulant samples in correlation filters~\cite{DCF,KCF}, however, these approximations inherently affect trackers' localization performance.
+There has been significant progress in deep convolutional neural networks (CNNs) based trackers in recent years.
+From a technical standpoint, existing state-of-the-art CNNs-based trackers mainly fall into two categories.
+(1) The one is to treat tracking as a problem of similarity learning and is only trained offline.
+Typically, SINT~\cite{SINT}, SiamFC~\cite{SiamFC}, and SiamRPN~\cite{SiamRPN} belong to this category.
+Although these trackers achieve state-of-the-art performance on many challenging benchmarks, the lack of online learning prevents them from integrating background in an online and adaptive way to improve their discriminative power.
+Therefore, they are severely affected by heavy background clutters, hindering the further improvement of localization accuracy.
+(2) The other is to apply CNNs features to the trackers which are discriminatively trained online.
+Most of these trackers, such as HCF~\cite{HCF}, ECO~\cite{ECO}, LSART~\cite{LSART}, and fdKCF*~\cite{fdKCF}, extract features via the CNNs which are trained on ImageNet~\cite{ImageNet} for object classification task.
+Obviously, these features are not optimal for the visual tracking task.
+Therefore, such trackers are not able to make the visual tracking task sufficiently benefit from the powerful ability of CNNs in feature embedding learning.
+Even though CFNet~\cite{CFNet} and CFCF~\cite{CFCF} learnt feature embeddings for online discriminatively trained correlation filters-based trackers by integrating the KCF solver~\cite{KCF} into the training of CNNs, the negative boundary effect~\cite{CFLB} in KCF severely degrades the quality of the feature embeddings they learn as well as their localization accuracy.
+Therefore, it is hard for their architectures to achieve high accuracy in online tracking.